The Bayesian Context Trees State Space Model for time series modelling and forecasting: BCT-X: The Bayesian Context Trees State Space Model

 A typical obstacle to performing Bayesian inference is the difficulty in computing the normalising constant $p(x)$ of the posterior density (sometimes referred to as the {\em prior predictive likelihood} or simply as the {\em evidence}), which in this case is given by,

-The power of the proposed Bayesian structure stems, in part, from the fact that, although $ \mathcal T (D)$ is enormously rich, consisting of doubly-exponentially many models in $D$, it is actually possible to perform \textit{exact} Bayesian inference efficiently.
-To that end, next, we introduce the Continuous Context-Tree Weighting (CCTW) algorithm and the Continuous Bayesian Context Tree (CBCT) algorithm, generalising the corresponding algorithms for discrete time series in~\cite{BCT-JRSSB:22}.

-In particular, CCTW computes $p(x)$ in~(\ref{ctw}) exactly (Theorem~\ref{ctwth}), and CBCT identifies the MAP context-tree model (Theorem~\ref{bctth}).
-Theorems~\ref{ctwth} and~\ref{bctth} are proved in Section~\ref{appA} of the Supplemental Material, where we also introduce the $k$-CBCT algorithm that obtains the top-$k$ \textit{a posteriori} most likely context-tree models; the details are omitted here.
+The power of the proposed Bayesian structure stems, in part, from the fact that, although $ \mathcal T (D)$ is enormously rich, consisting of doubly-exponentially many models in $D$, it is actually possible to perform \textcolor{black}{effective} Bayesian inference within $\clT(D)$ very efficiently.
+By appropriately modifying and extending the corresponding algorithms for discrete time series from~\cite{BCT-JRSSB:22}, we introduce the Generalised Context-Tree Weighting (GCTW) algorithm and the Generalised Bayesian Context Tree (GBCT) algorithm, which can be used in the present general setting of real-valued time series.
+We show that GCTW computes $p(x)$ in~(\ref{ctw}) (Theorem~\ref{ctwth}), and GBCT identifies the MAP context-tree model (Theorem~\ref{bctth}).
+Theorems~\ref{ctwth} and~\ref{bctth} are proved in Section~\ref{appA} of the Supplemental Material, where we also introduce the $k$-GBCT algorithm that obtains the top-$k$ \textit{a posteriori} most likely context-tree models; the details are omitted here.

 Let $x$ be a time series $x_1^n$ with initial context $x_{-D+1}^0$.
-For a model $T$ with associated parameters $\theta=\{\theta_s\}$, the \textit{estimated probabilities} $P_e(s,x)$ defined at every node $s$ of $T$ play a central role in the algorithms' descriptions and in the proofs of the theorems.
-These are given by,
+For a model $T$ with associated parameters $\theta=\{\theta_s\}$, the \textit{generalised estimated probabilities} $P_e(s,x)$ defined at every node $s$ of $T$ play a central role in the algorithms' descriptions and in the proofs of the theorems.
+These are,

 Write $q_i=Q(x_i)$ for the quantised samples.
-Given a maximum context depth $D\geq 0$ and the value of the hyperparameter $\beta$, the CCTW and CBCT algorithms operate as follows.
+Given a maximum context depth $D\geq 0$ and the value of the hyperparameter $\beta$, the GCTW and GBCT algorithms operate as follows.